bioRxiv Connector#

 Indicate funding patterns and priorities

-What it does: Retrieves submission and usage statistics for bioRxiv and medRxiv.
+What it does: Retrieves submission statistics for bioRxiv - tracking new papers, revisions, authors, and cumulative totals.

 Use it for: